 Please discuss with your bank whether any charges will be taken and add the value of the charge to your payment.
 We will not be able to accept payments from overseas accounts where charges will be taken and these are not added to your payment amount.

 Where entrants are unable to complete payment via cheque or postal order, or via the online system, it may be possible for payment to be made over the telephone via debit/credit card or electronically via direct bank transfer.
-Please get in touch for further details.

 Yes, you can ask someone else to pay the entry fee on your behalf.
 If you decide to do this, complete the entry form with your contact details but use the payment details of the person paying on your behalf in the payment section.
 If you are submitting a postal entry, it would help us if you indicate that someone else is paying on your behalf.